lloydtorres/lloydtorres.github.io/_posts/2015-05-01-surviving-waterloo-ece-2a-term.md

 There's an initial steep learning curve if you're going in without any knowledge of Assembly, but once you get the hang of it, every lab becomes straightforward to do.
 You should be able to finish most labs in a few hours.
 Similar to ECE 124, labs are evaluated by demoing your program to the lab instructor and discussing its structure.
 Unlike ECE 124, the lab reports only consists of uploading your code to Learn and perhaps answering some simple questions.
 Getting close to perfect in the labs should be easy.

-Doing some self-promotion: check out my Assembly project [here](/projects/assembly)!
+Doing some self-promotion: check out my Assembly project here:

 <div class="embed-responsive embed-responsive-16by9 col-center" style="margin-bottom: 17px;">
     <iframe src="https://www.youtube.com/embed/9cHzSLg4TP8" frameborder="0" allowfullscreen></iframe>